melanieganz/MoCoProject/README.md

 ## Data
 ### Datasets with and without deliberate head movements for evaluating the performance of markerless prospective motion correction and selective reacquisition in a general clinical protocol for brain MRI
 We are sharing 22 datasets with and without deliberate head movements that were used in the projects on ImageQualityMetrics, MotionCorrectedClinicalMRProtocol and the RealNoiseMRI challenge publically on [OpenNeuro](https://openneuro.org/datasets/ds004332).
+The dataset consists of fully anonymized data (BIDSified image data and motion tracking files).
+Raw data in ISMRM-RD format can be shared upon signing the Open Brain consent and upon request - please e-mail mganz@nru.dk.